 “I have two dogs, both mutts, named Kevin and Michael,” she said.
 “Kevin hangs out with me in the jock’s room from time to time.
-He’s kind of become a mascot at the racetrack, and has even made appearances on the pre-race show.
-I also do Hunter show jumping, and my horse, he’s a retired thoroughbred named Cover My Six, will be at the track to meet fans on certain days.”
+He’s become a mascot at the racetrack and has even appeared on the pre-race show.
+I also do Hunter show jumping, and my horse, a retired thoroughbred named Cover My Six, will be at the track to meet fans on certain days.”

 Fort Erie, the place, and Fort Erie, the place known as the border oval, are just where Pinto wants to be.

-“It’s a beautiful town and it’s a beautiful racetrack,” she offered.
-“You see a lot of happy people wherever you are at the track.
+“It’s a beautiful town and a beautiful racetrack,” she offered.
+“You see many happy people wherever you are at the track.
 I’m thrilled to do what I can to put more attention on the racetrack.
 I love it when you see young kids at the races.
 I’ll bring a few to the jocks’ room, dress them up like a jockey and give them a pair of goggles.
-That’s the future of our sport and this is my livelihood.
-Why wouldn’t I want to play my part in seeing our sport thrive?”
+That’s the future of our sport, and this is my livelihood.
+Why wouldn’t I want to participate in seeing our sport thrive?”

 Especially someone with a winning attitude no matter where she is or what she’s doing.

 The world of horse racing has witnessed countless legends, but none quite like Melanie Pinto.
 Her fierce determination, unwavering dedication, and unbridled passion have made her a force to be reckoned with in the high-stakes world of jockeying.
 Born and raised in a small town nestled amidst rolling green hills, Melanie’s love for horse riding was ignited at a tender age.
 Little did the world know that this young girl would grow up to become one of the most renowned jockeys of all time.